In honour of this week’s Crufts 2017, my drawing of the week is of an American Cocker Spaniel.

 I then measured the inside of the trays and cut my laurel leaf and autumn leaves design paper to size.
 I covered the paper with sticky-back plastic to make it wipe-clean.

+I brushed PVA glue on the inside and placed the shiny patterned paper in it to adhere to the bottom of the tray.
+See, an easy paper make.
 I’ve been using these trays for all sorts of things and they haven’t been damaged by ring marks and spillages.
 They’re so handy I may make a whole load of them as gifts.